Tips for Choosing the Best Travel Bag

 • External dimensions: Is it small enough to work as a carry-on?
 (If not, are you willing to put up with the extra fees and potential delays that come with checking your bag?)

-• Comfort and mobility: When deciding whether you want a bag with wheels or without, remember you'll need to maneuver it not just through airport terminals but also along uneven surfaces (cobblestones, gravel) and stairs.
-Also consider the advantages of having both hands free while toting your bag…as well as how easily you can carry 20–25 lbs on your back.
+• Comfort and mobility: Consider whether you want a bag with wheels or without, and remember you'll need to maneuver it not just through airport terminals but also on uneven surfaces (cobblestones, gravel) and stairs.
+Also consider the advantages of having both hands free while toting your bag…as well as how easily you can carry about 20 pounds on your back.

 • Efficiency of space: Look for the most (usable) capacity.
-Zip-out expandability is handy for bringing souvenirs bought just before the flight home, when it's low-hassle to check a bag that no longer fits in the overhead bin.
+Zip-out expandability is handy for bringing souvenirs home.

 • Weight: Even rolling bags need to be carried from time to time — look for the lightest bag that meets your needs and budget (the very lightest bags tend to be either flimsy or expensive).
-For me 7 lbs is the cut-off: Any empty bag that weighs more is an easy no for a multi-destination trip.
+For me 7 pounds is the cutoff: Any empty bag that weighs more is an easy no for a multi-destination trip.

 Soft backpack